1996 American League Championship Series: Aftermath

 Jeffrey Maier became a mini-celebrity due to his role in the interference of Derek Jeter’s controversial home run during Game 1.
 The New York Daily News allowed him to sit behind the Yankee dugout later in the postseason and he appeared on national talk shows throughout October 1996.
 Maier played college baseball at Wesleyan University in Middletown, Connecticut and was available to be drafted in the 2006 MLB draft, but he was not selected by any team.

 The Yankees would go on to win four out of the next five World Series, as well as two more pennants in 2001 and 2003.
 Meanwhile, the Orioles returned to the ALCS the following year, but were defeated by the Cleveland Indians.
-They were the first team to lose back-to-back League Championship Series since the ill-fated 1990-1992 Pittsburgh Pirates lost three straight.
+They were the first team to lose back-to-back League Championship Series since the ill-fated 1990–1992 Pittsburgh Pirates lost three straight.

-The Orioles and Yankees have been division rivals since there has been an American League East, but the rivalry peaked from 1996 to 1998, and was highlighted by a near brawl on May 19, 1998.
+The Orioles and Yankees have been division rivals since there has been an American League East, but the rivalry peaked from 1996 to 1998, and was highlighted by a benches-clearing brawl on May 19, 1998.
 The fight started when Orioles’ closer Armando Benitez threw a fastball near Tino Martinez’s shoulder after Benitez allowed a three-run homer to Yankees star Bernie Williams.
 Yankee reliever Graeme Lloyd sprinted in from the home bullpen toward Benitez.
 Eventually the fight rolled toward the Orioles' dugout with designated hitter Darryl Strawberry throwing a sucker punch at Benitez.
 The force of Strawberry's swing carried him into the Orioles' dugout, with players from both teams following.
 Alan Mills led the way, and pounded Strawberry in the face multiple times.
 Strawberry emerged with a bloodied mouth and a sore left hand after being restrained by Orioles bench coach and his former teammate Eddie Murray, third baseman Cal Ripken and Yankees manager Joe Torre.